kubernetes-retired/contrib/ingress/controllers/nginx/examples/custom-configuration/README.md

 Please check the example `rc-custom-configuration.yaml`

-If the Configmap it is updated, NGINX will be reloaded with the new configuration
+If the ConfigMap it is updated, NGINX will be reloaded with the new configuration